-Several IMAP/POP3 servers exist and can use other service names. exim and cyrus-imap are example services that provide an HTTP server.
+Several IMAP/POP3 servers exist and can use other service names. exim and cyrus-imap are example services that provide a mail server.
 These and other services should also be audited.

 2.2.12 Ensure Samba is not enabled (Scored)